Data Sources & Methodology

 Important Limitations

 Figures on this site are planning estimates.
-Your bill can differ based on tariff structure, time-of-use periods, weather, driving behavior, battery condition, and local fees.
+Your actual bill can differ based on utility tariff structure, time-of-use pricing periods, weather, driving behavior, battery condition, and local fees.

-For financial or tax filing decisions, consult official utility tariffs and an advisor.
-See also Site Terms and Privacy Policy.
+For financial or tax filing decisions, consult your utility provider's official tariff schedule and a qualified advisor.
+See also our Site Terms and Privacy Policy.

 Feedback and Corrections

-If you see a mismatch or stale value, contact us with the page URL and exact field.
+If you spot a mismatch or stale value, contact us with the page URL and the specific field in question.
 Use the Contact page to submit a correction request.
+We review and address reported issues on a rolling basis.